la2050/archive/_organizations/diyfo-do-it-yourself-for-others.md

   up with organizations like Junior League Los Angeles and Aviva, and are driven by our desire to reach those in need.
-DIYFO has also partnered with organizers of events like Unique LA Local Love 2012 and the LA Weekly Pancake Breakfast to host onsite DIY projects â€“ free of charge â€“ for the eventsâ€™ thousands of attendees, and will partner with Jubilee Music Festival to do the same in June.
-We also continue to provide programming around the city in our sponsor venues â€“ teaching DIY, while working to raise money for a variety of organizations.
+DIYFO has also partnered with organizers of events like Unique LA Local Love 2012 and the LA Weekly Pancake Breakfast to host onsite DIY projects — free of charge — for the events’ thousands of attendees, and will partner with Jubilee Music Festival to do the same in June.
+We also continue to provide programming around the city in our sponsor venues — teaching DIY, while working to raise money for a variety of organizations.

-    We plan to accomplish much more in 2013 and beyond, by instituting our pilot program in a physical space, while meanwhile expanding our multimedia content to extend our reach â€“ using all available resources and outlets to provide artistic opportunities, advance appreciation and understanding, and unlock the creative potential in all of LAâ€™s residents.
+    We plan to accomplish much more in 2013 and beyond, by instituting our pilot program in a physical space, while meanwhile expanding our multimedia content to extend our reach — using all available resources and outlets to provide artistic opportunities, advance appreciation and understanding, and unlock the creative potential in all of LA’s residents.
 areas_impacted: ''
 project_ids: '5102018'
 title: DIYFO (Do-It-Yourself.
 For Others.)